Or: Who Can Help?

 There are many examples out there.
 Be sure to request references and inform the potential volunteer that you may conduct a background check.
 Even people you may have known for years should fill out application forms.

 As part of your volunteer policies or guidelines, know the law concerning insurance, grievance procedures, background checks, termination, and volunteer rights.
-The Library’s attorney can help with this.
+The library’s attorney can help with this.

 A volunteer handbook is just as important as a staff handbook.